 Jamie hated baths, indeed Jamie hated water.
 He was a Collie mixed with something, clearly not a water dog.
 He had long Collie hair with a thick undercoat.
-He had long fluffy hair on his feet, legs and backside.
-He’d get knotted and matted.
+On his feet, legs and backside, he had long fluffy hair.
+His hair knotted and matted.
 Jamie also hated being brushed.

 Every so often, when we’d screw up the courage or when he was particularly filthy, it would be bath time for Jamie, whether he liked it or not.
 We tried every type of bath arrangement – the tub in the house, buckets of warm water and a hose outside, a combination of both.
-It was very hard to suds him up and even harder to get him thoroughly rinsed.
+Sudsing him up was very hard to do, and thoroughly rinsing him even harder.
 Then brushing him!
 Chasing him around trying to take a swipe with the brush.
 Leg-locking him on the floor so he couldn’t get up while I brushed as quickly as possible trying to get knots out.
 Cutting matted hair out.
 It was not pleasant for anyone.

 I booked an appointment at a groomer.
 I warned them he was filthy and did not like baths, brushing or strangers poking at him.
 On the day, Jamie reluctantly entered a building that smelled of shampoo.
 Two massive men came to meet us.
 They were the groomers.
 Two thoughts popped into my head: at least they can handle him if he bolts, and how on earth did these guys get into dog grooming.
 They looked like they’d be more at home on a fishing boat than a dog salon.
 I never asked them, I couldn’t think of a way to do so without sounding like I was stereotyping them or groomers.